What Every Coach Must Know To Host A Live EVENT with Gayle Carson

 Well, let’s get down to reality and think about what goes into an event and how to make the most of it.
 First, you need to set a date.
 The timing is important because you don’t want to conflict with other events going on at the same time, especially if they target the same attendees.

 And you have to decide if this is going to be a one day or multi-day event, during the week or weekend, a half day or evening and space where you will host it.
+You can even use modular staging systems so you get a secure elevated platform, a roof covering, and optional rainproof windwalls.

 That space can be negotiated in a variety of ways including whether there will be food and beverage, room rental, AV needs, workbooks, etc. There are a lot of hidden costs you may not be aware of.
 On the other hand, depending on the size of your anticipated group, you may be able to do something very low key in a restaurant, an office conference area or even in someone’s home.
+Provide a Flip chart board with wheels where you can write pointers for the attendees.

 You also need to decide if you’re going to feed your attendees.
 Of course, dinners are more expensive than lunches and very often hors-d’oeuvres are more costly than a lunch.
 Although it’s nice to feed everybody, it isn’t always necessary.